-- The attorney may have serious performance issues—a malpractice lawsuit, poor work product, and other issues.
+- The attorney may have serious performance issues—a malpractice lawsuit, poor work product, or other concerns.

-- The attorney may have developed various personal problems that the law firm is uncomfortable with (substance abuse, problems with the law, a messy divorce airing embarrassing personal information).
+- The attorney may have developed various personal problems that the law firm is uncomfortable with (substance abuse, legal troubles, a messy divorce airing embarrassing personal information).